What Are the Requirements for a Debt Consolidation Loan?

 - Collateral like a car or house (for large loan amounts)

-The more of these qualifications you meet, the more likely you are to get approved for a loan—and the lower your interest rate may be.
+Debt consolidation qualifications can vary by lender, but the more of these qualifications you meet, the more likely you are to get approved for a loan—and the lower your interest rate may be.
 The most common factors debt consolidation loan lenders look at are:

-- Your credit report and history (yes, this is different from your score)
+- Your credit report and history (yes, this is different from your score) since the lender wants to make sure you’re a responsible borrower and they won’t be taking a risk by approving your application.

 Typically, lenders look for a minimum credit score of about 650, which falls into the “fair” range for both FICO and VantageScore.
 Some lenders might cater to borrowers with bad credit and accept credit scores closer to 600 or lower.
 As we mentioned before, low credit scores lead to high interest rates.